marlt/MA_Methods/README.md

 4. Abundance visualization in multi-layered pie charts (ktImportTaxonomy)

 Steps 2. - 4. had been applied to every quality enriched fastq file.
 Thereby, Paired-end and single-end files had been conducted separately, leading to two separated classification files.
 For all three k-mers tested, the confidence threshold was set to the lowest possible of 0.5.
-The value is simply calculated by $\frac{hitcount1 + hitcount2}{hitcount1}$ (SOURCE).
+The value is simply calculated by $\frac{hitcount1 + hitcount2}{hitcount1}$ [see CLARK paper](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-015-1419-2/tables/2).
 A low confidence score therefore might lead to lower sensitivity and thus to classification of database related unknown organisms (possibly ancient).
 The script can be applied as follows:
 ```
 <path_to_script>/clark_classification.sh